The Seven of Cups

 The cups have multiple choices and some of them are not based in reality.

-Seven of Cups General Meaning
+Seven of Cups Interpretation and Divination

 The Seven of Cups warns us not to give in to temptation, seduction, or addiction.
 These are temporary and not built on a solid foundation.
 The Rider-Waite version of these cards shows seven cups filled with different choices.
 The cups are floating in the clouds.
 The clouds represent illusion and the choices are our choices in everyday life.